 We can have for you here a small primer on the rosin pressing hype and give you a quick idea of what makes it so special and let’s also find out how you can get the best rosin press in the UK.

 getting the best rosin press may take some thought, but the process of rosin extraction itself is pretty straightforward: you have your press with your variables being the pressure, heat, and time.
 It’s popular right now because it produces such a pure and potent product that doesn’t stray too far from the strain used in the process.
 What’s better is that the ROI is very apparent, making it ideal for personal use.

 As it is with anything, there are certain rules-of-thumb to follow in extracting from a rosin press.

-For the starting material, you must opt for flowers (high quality, low yield) that are frosty on the inside when you break the bud in the middle are the best to use.
+For the starting material, you must opt for cannabis flowers (high quality, low yield) that are frosty on the inside when you break the bud in the middle are the best to use.
 Also, go for small nugs because they offer more surface area for the rosin to travel as you press it.
 For hash or kief, do know that these also work but offer lower, although higher yield.